Kirkwood is an unspoilt, natural, extensive farm in South Scotland. We specialise in holidays and we produce beef and lamb that really tastes good!

 “I’m a firm believer in hogget and Kirkwood’s is absolutely top notch” Hugh Fernley-Whittingstall – TV Chef

 “I’m coming back to Kirkwood for several reasons, but one is to buy more lamb!”
 Anonymous holidaymaker

-These are very popular as they can be ready and waiting for you when you arrive in your cottage – already defrosted and just need to be put in the microwave.
-Alternatively, they could be frozen and placed in the freezer and eaten later in the week – whichever you choose.
-All you need worry about is the accompanying vegetables.
+Our highly popular ready meals can be waiting for you when you arrive in your cottage – already defrosted and just need to be removed from the foil package and put in the microwave.
+Alternatively, they could be kept frozen eaten later in the week – whichever you choose.
+All you need to worry about is the accompanying vegetables.